Open-Gea/Client-Open-Gea/README.md

-# Open YvY - Front End
+# Gea Project - Front End v2.0.0

+## Origin in YvY

+In this project, you will see the word YvY many times.
+YvY means Earth in Guaraní, just like Gea in ancient Greek.
+YvY is the original, non-open source project from which Gea is inspired.

 ## Types of Users

-   YvY offers two possibilities when registering:
+   Gea offers two possibilities when registering:

-- <b> Producer: </b> Control your farms, calculations such as water or carbon footprint, agronomic data, QR code, and among other functions available in YvY.
+- <b> Producer: </b> Control your farms, calculations such as water or carbon footprint, agronomic data, QR code, and among other functions available in Gea.

-- <b> Organization: </b> Control the members of your organization and their respective farms, calculations, georeferencing, among other functions available in YvY.
+- <b> Organization: </b> Control the members of your organization and their respective farms, calculations, georeferencing, among other functions available in Gea.

-Also, there is an admin role for developers and administrators of YvY:
+Also, there is an admin role for developers and administrators of Gea:

-- <b> Administrator: </b> Control the access to YvY, other general data and statistics.
+- <b> Administrator: </b> Control the access to Gea, other general data and statistics.

 ## Modules Available